spectrocloud/librarium/content/docs/00-release-notes.md

 - **Customized device ID**: Users can customize Edge device ID by reading the ID from the list of files; whichever file returns non-empty content and does not contain special characters will be considered a valid ID.

-- **Edge-native cluster IP**: Users can use FQDN instead of IP for the **Virtual IP** field in Palette while deploying an edge-native cluster.
+- **Edge-native cluster IP**: Users can use a Fully Qualified Domain Name (FQDN) instead of an IP for the **Virtual IP** field in Palette while deploying an edge-native cluster.

 - **Edge Forge workflow**: Users must build OS images using [Edge Forge workflow](https://docs.spectrocloud.com/clusters/edge/edgeforge-workflow) to provision edge-native clusters.